Betweenmatt/TastyScript/README.md

 # Welcome!

 TastyScript is a very basic language I originally created for rapid prototyping automated gaming on my Android phone, since my computer cannot run Nox.
-This version of TastyScript connects to your phone via ADB, and allows you to communicate touch locations, (some)hard buttons, and take screenshots.
+This version of TastyScript connects to your phone via ADB, and allows you to communicate touch locations, ([most](/Wiki/Functions.md#keyevent))hard buttons, and take screenshots and more!
 There are many more features I'd like to add so I make updates frequently!

 Check the documentation at the [Wiki](/Wiki) to learn about the core concepts of the language, as well as full documentation on functionality.

 On a side note, this was my very first language.
 It does not use any complex parsing frameworks, only regex and and some string manipulation.
 I plan on replacing my work with ANTLR in the future, when I have time to sit down and learn how to use it!

-If you have any questions, you can DM me on discord `TastyGod#0859` or open a new issue!
+If you have any questions or issues, you can DM me on discord `TastyGod#0859` or open a new issue!

 # How to install
 * First, download the [latest release](https://github.com/TastyGod/TastyScript/releases) or compile from the source.